SilkRose/Pony/stories/chaotic-crush/02-reading-romance.md

 # Reading Romance

-Discord thinks to himself. *Well, I suppose it won't hurt to take a peek at Twilight's book.*
+Discord thinks to himself: *Well, I suppose it won't hurt to take a peek at Twilight's book.*

-Discord takes the book out from his stomach, and opens to the foreword.
+He takes the book out of his stomach and opens to the foreword.

 > If you think you have a crush on somepony, but you're not sure what to do about it, then this book is for you!
 This book includes everything you need to know about how to deal with a crush: conversation tips, date ideas, and much, much more.

 *Wow, this book is exactly what I need!*

-He reads on to the next chapter.
+He reads on to the first chapter.

 > Many ponies actually have a crush without realizing it.
 Some signs you have a crush on somepony are: